lemocla/Codzilla/README.md

  - ## **Testing**
     - [W3C Markup Validation Service](https://validator.w3.org/): to check there's not error in HTML
     - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/): This tool was used to check there's no error in the CSS code.
-    - [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/): This tool was used to evaludate accessibility of the webiste.
+    - [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/): This tool was used to evaluate accessibility of the webiste.
     - [PEP8 online](http://pep8online.com/): to validate python syntax
     - [JSHint](https://jshint.com/)
     - [Regex101](https://regex101.com/): to check implementation of regex pattern